taiwenlee/CMPM121Final/README.md

 4. Tree1
 5. Tree2

-Controlable Character with the ability to switch first to third person camera that follows the player
+Controllable Character with a first camera that follows the player

 NPC Chase Scene
 1. NPC moves towards player